 Microsoft has updated the Windows 10 setup experience, This is the experience you see when running setup.exe from an ISO – it will look like this now:

 When enabling Narrator, you will now be brought to the Narrator Home that provides a screen where you access all the settings, features, and guides for Narrator.

-Also There are a bunch of Narrator fixes and updates, Feedback Hub is updated to version 1811 and includes some visual tweaks.
+Also, there are a bunch of Narrator fixes and updates, Feedback Hub is updated to version 1811 and includes some visual tweaks.
 The Snip & Sketch app also gets a bunch of fixes in today’s build.
-You can Read full list of fixes, updates and known issues in Windows 10 Build 18298 on Microsoft blog here.
+You can read the full list of fixes, updates, and known issues in Windows 10 Build 18298 on the Microsoft blog here.